tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

       org: "Microsoft"
     -
       org: "Google"
+    -
+      org: "Apple"
+    -
+      org: "Cisco"

 --- abstract

 This drafts defines a WebPKI specific scheme for use in TLS Certificate Compression {{TLSCertCompress}}.
 The compression scheme relies on a static dictionary consisting of a snapshot of the root and intermediate certificates used in the WebPKI.
-The result is a dramatic improvement over the existing generic compression schemes used in TLS, equitable for both CAs and website operators and avoids the need for trust negotiation or additional error handling.
-As the scheme removes the overhead of including root and intermediate certificates in the TLS handshake, it paves the way for a transition to TLS certificates using post-quantum signatures and has an outsized impact on QUIC's handshake latency due to the magnification limits on the size of the server's response.
+The result is a substantial improvement over the existing generic compression schemes used in TLS, equitable for both CAs and website operators and avoids the need for trust negotiation or additional error handling.
+As the scheme removes the overhead of including root and intermediate certificates in the TLS handshake, it paves the way for a transition to TLS certificates using post-quantum signatures and has an outsized impact on QUIC's handshake latency due to limits on the size of the server's initial message flight.
 This compression scheme may also be of interest in other situations where certificate chains are stored, for example in the operation of Certificate Transparency logs.

 --- middle